apache/daffodil-vscode/DEVELOPMENT.md

 ![change-sampleworkspace-name](https://github.com/user-attachments/assets/d269a25a-f229-418a-bf0b-70151a1c4ecd)

+#### Test a Local Version of Apache Daffodil Debugge
+The local Apache Daffodil™ Extension for Visual Studio Code downloads and caches the Apache Daffodil™ Debugger corresponding to the latest extension release.
+If you want to test a _local_ version of the Apache Daffodil Debugger, you need to:
+* add `"useExistingServer": true` to the configuration in your `launch.json` in the sample workspace;
+* launch the backend debugger locally, using a launch configuration like below:
+    ```json
+    {
+      "type": "scala",
+      "name": "DAPodil",
+      "request": "launch",
+      "mainClass": "org.apache.daffodil.debugger.dap.DAPodil",
+      "args": []
+    }
+    ```
+    This will start the debug adapter and await a connection from the Apache Daffodil VS Code Extension (usually on TCP port 4711); and
+* debug your schema file, as long as it has the `useExistingServer` setting above.

+#### Automatically Recompile Code When it Changes

+To automatically recompile code when it changes, run `yarn watch`.
+Problems will show up in the `Problems` tab as `yarn watch` is active.
+You'll want to run `yarn watch` before you start debugging in Visual Studio Code.

 ### Troubleshooting
 You may run into issues with building, running tests, or debugging the extension.
 The follow sections will describe some issues you may encounter and discuss remedies.